tdmore-dev/tdmore/README.md

 Please see <https://choosealicense.com/no-permission/> for more information.

 Through publishing, we allow others to use this R package and to perform in silico evaluation of individualized dosing strategies.
-Under no circumstances should the software in its current state be used for patient care.
+Under no circumstances should the software be used for patient care.
 Installing this package using `devtools::install_github` is allowed.

 The official copyright holder of this work is the KU Leuven university.